Semester in Regensburg Program

 - LAN Ethernet connections are available in student housing.
 Sometimes LAN cables are not provided in the housing.
 You should bring one with you.
 You will not have internet access in the housing without a cable and a device that has an Ethernet port.

-- LAN and WiFi connections are available on-campus for your laptops, tablets and smartphones, but you MUST REGISTER these devices with the Universität Regensburg Computer Center to use them.
+- Historically LAN and WiFi connections have been available on-campus for your laptops, tablets and smartphones, but you MUST REGISTER these devices with the Universität Regensburg Computer Center to use them.
 You must register via LAN connection FIRST, so be sure you have an Ethernet port and cable for your device.

 - Instructions for registering your device will be on Google drive.